epfl-ada/ada-2021-project-radar/docs/index.markdown

 *Taken from Pennebaker, James W. The Secret Life of Pronouns.
 Bloomsbury Publishing.

-### Conclusion
+## Conclusion
 We studied the 2016 US presidential campaign of Hillary Clinton and Donald Trump through the quotes reported on the Internet.

 Throughout our analysis, we searched for clues that might indicate how both conducted their campaigns, based on who quoted them, what they talked about and how they talked.

 From the media bias side, we could not find a difference between how the two candidates were quoted, but our media bias dataset was perhaps not appropriate for a quotes dataset with such a variety of sources.
 In future work, we might try to impute the bias of all sources by comparing the quotes they report.

-From the topics side,
+We found some very interesting topics from the LDA model we trained, some of which none of us remembered or had heard of.
+The regular expressions we built to extract quotes for some of the topics showed interesting patterns, such as Trump’s obsession with Ted Cruz, as well as more short term trends such as the DNC speech.
+Overall we are satisfied with the model performance but hope to find better ways to more scientifically classify quotes.

-From the language side, it is a mixed bag:
-It seems that both candidates are similar
+From the language side, it is a mixed bag: it seems that both candidates are similar in terms of intellectuality, while in terms of pronouns, there are clear differences in usage between the two, for example Clinton uses “she” in positive sentences more often.

-… and this might have given him the edge and put him over the top.
+In sum, while it is difficult to draw strong conclusions from our analysis, we have extracted some interesting information from the quotes database.
+Trump spoke more on certain topics (including conspiracy theories), and this might have given him the edge and put him over the top.